 Make sure that the chicken fillet is flattened evenly.

-Because then the chicken will also cook evenly as well.
-I use a meat mallet to soften the meat.
 However a good butcher will surely carve thinner fillets or do the pounding for you if you ask them to.
 It helps if you tell them what dish you are exactly preparing.

 The flour will help to thicken the lemon sauce slightly but don’t exaggerate.
 We don’t want those lovely golden pan fried chicken fillets to swim in a floury shiny sauce.